THE MEANING BEHIND PRODUCE PLU CODES

 Price Look Up codes or PLU’s as you might know them are the small peel-off labels on your fruits and vegetables that are purchased in the grocery store.
-Wait… You ate one?
-Don’t worry, the paper is edible, the ink and glue is food grade so it’s perfectly safe!
-Now back on topic.
-PLU codes have been used in grocery stores since 1990 to make checkout quick, easy and accurate.
+You may have even accidentally eaten a few, but don’t worry the paper is edible and the ink and glue is food grade too, so it is perfectly safe.

 Want to know if the produce item was conventionally grown or if it is organic?
-PLU codes leading with a number 3 or 4 identify produce items that are conventionally grown.
+The PLU code can help decipher that.
+PLUs leading with a number 3 or 4 identify produce items that are conventionally grown.
 Usually these codes are four digits in length and the PLU code range is 3000 to 4999.
-However, to allow for an increase in packaged produce in the coming years, the once reserved 83000 to 84999 series of numbers (originally designated for the now abandoned GMO produce SKU), will be split between conventional and organic to expand the number of available SKU’s.
+However, to allow for an increase in packaged produce in the coming years, the once reserved 83000 to 84999 series of numbers – originally designated for the now abandoned GMO produce SKU – will be split between conventional and organic to expand the number of available SKU’s.
 For conventional produce, the numbers 83000 to 83999.

 In the current numbering system, if a PLU code starts with a 9, it means it is organically grown.
 This should be a 5-digit code and is a good way to know you have selected the right produce item if you choose to buy organic.
 With the expansion of produce items coming to market and the abandonment of the GMO number series, numbers 84000 to 84999 will be dedicated to organic produce.

-If you search the Internet for PLU’s, you will find many articles that mention codes 83000 to 84999 are dedicated to GMO produce.
+If you search online for PLU’s, you will find many articles that mention codes 83000 to 84999 are dedicated to GMO produce.
 It is important to know this is no longer true.
 GMO PLU numbering was never implemented and these numbers are now being dedicated to conventional and organic produce.
 The federal GMO label ruling coming out in 2018 should address all food product labeling for clearer consumer understanding.

 You might also see other fresh produce products packed and labeled with barcodes with Restricted Circulation Number (RCN).
 The RCN is for variable measure of products to identify product price.
-Alternatively you might see a GS1 Databar Expanded Stacked with additional data to provide data such as price per weight, unit price and product expiry date.
+Alternatively you might see a GS1 Databar Expanded Stacked with additional data to provide data such as price per weight, unit price, and product expiry date.

 ABOUT DEAN HORNSBY

-As Redimark’s Brand Evangelist, Dean is a passionate guy.
-Passionate about sharing his deep knowledge about packaging and perfectly printed date codes.
+Dean is passionate about sharing his deep knowledge about packaging and perfectly printed date codes.
 In his more than 25 years in the Fast-Moving Consumer Goods (FMCG) industry, Dean has done and seen it all; from engineering to plant automation to vision and coding systems.
-Have a question for Dean?
-He’d love to chat.